Lawrence Hargrave Drive - northern amphitheatre embankment slip

 During March 2012 movement of around two metres was detected.
 Monitoring during the slip indicated that the water level in the embankment was high, contributing to the movement.

-RMS has worked to decrease the ground water pressure and help to increase stability in the embankment.
+Roads and Maritime has worked to decrease the ground water pressure and help to increase stability in the embankment.
 This involved drainage work to divert surface water away from the embankment, and drilling wells to reduce ground water pressure in the embankment.

 Seven wells have been drilled in the embankment on the western and eastern side of Lawrence Hargrave Drive.